MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-host-migration.md

 ms.localizationpriority: medium
 ---

-# Flowchart - Handle host migration
+# Flowchart - Handling host migration

 The following flowcharts show the flow of handling a host migration when the host of a multiplayer game disconnects.